The University of Texas at Arlington Graduate Catalog 2004-2006 Vol LXXXVII - July 2004

 EDAD 5399.
 Capstone Internship in Educational Administration

-(this course is taken during the final enrollment periods of the program)
+(this course is taken during the last Fall or Spring semester of the program)

 Additional courses selected or by advisement to reach 39 credit hours minimum for degree.